 Country risk is often a significant factor in estimating damages, but this is naturally more acute the riskier the country from where the damaged asset’s cash flows come.
 For example, in Gold Reserve v.
-Venezuela, a higher assumption concerning country risk by the respondent’s expert implied a discrepancy between the damages calculated by the claimant’s expert and the respondent’s expert of over $550 million, or almost 70 per cent of the claimant’s expert’s figure.
+Venezuela, a higher assumption concerning country risk by the respondent’s expert implied a discrepancy between the damages calculated by the claimant’s expert and the respondent’s expert of more than US$550 million, or almost 70 per cent of the claimant’s expert’s figure.

 This chapter lays out how investors account for country risk in their valuations, and how it should be incorporated in damages calculations, by describing the myriad approaches to its measurement and application.
-This chapter relies to some extent on an understanding of the workings of valuation methods that are covered in other chapters of this book.
+The content relies to some extent on an understanding of the workings of valuation methods that are covered in other chapters of this book.

 Discounted cash flow method

 Valuing an asset through the discounted cash flow method involves applying a discount rate to that asset’s expected future cash flows to arrive at the current value of that asset.
-The discount rate is a function of two factors.
-One is the time value of money: a cash flow now is worth more than a cash flow some time in the future.
-Another factor is risk: a safe future cash flow is worth more than an uncertain future cash flow.
+The discount rate is a function of two factors: (1) the time value of money – a cash flow now is worth more than a cash flow some time in the future; and (2) risk – a safe future cash flow is worth more than an uncertain future cash flow.
 In algebraic terms, the appropriate discount rate to apply to future cash flows is the sum of a rate that reflects only the time value of money (the risk-free rate) and a risk premium.